 The difference between wholesale and retail can be summed up using the following equation:

 Retail (Brochure List Price) = Wholesale (Invoice Amount) + Group Profit

 There’s a big difference between wholesale and retail.
-If you’re being charged tax on the wholesale price you’re not obligated to pay tax on your profit.
+If you’re being charged tax on the wholesale price, you’re not obligated to pay tax on your profit.
 For example, if your group’s making 40% profit, you’ll need to pay tax on the $6.00 invoice amount.
 This is the amount you’re being billed for.
-On the other hand, paying tax on the retail amount means you’ll be charged tax on the full $10.00 sales price listed in the brochure.
+On the other hand, paying tax on the retail amount means you’ll be charged tax on the total $10.00 sales price listed in the brochure.

 For more information, see our brochure fundraising tax guide.

 Your state may not handle two different types of fundraisers similarly.
 So don’t assume your brochure sale will be like selling t-shirts.
 For example, in Texas, schools having a brochure sale are considered an ‘agent for the seller’, which automatically obligates them to pay sales tax.
 On the other hand, if you purchase items you plan to sell, you get two 24-hour tax-free days to sell off your inventory.
 This state does not look at these two fundraisers in the same way.
 They see you’re taking on financial risk with the second one, so they’re willing to offer the two tax-free days.